ProgSoc/Constitution/CONSTITUTION.md

 ### 5.1 The Executive Committee shall:

-- 5.1.1 Consist of President, Vice-President, Secretary, Treasurer and Computer Systems Officer.
+- 5.1.1 Consist of President, Vice-President, Secretary, Treasurer, Computer Systems Officer, First Year Representative, Alumni Representative.

 - 5.1.2 Manage the affairs of the Society in accordance with this constitution and subject to the decisions of a General Meeting.

 - 5.1.3 Be elected to office for a period of one year at the Annual General Meeting.

+- 5.1.4 Make up to four Key-Holder Appointments, each of which must be assigned an administrative role as determined by a vote of the Executive.

+- 5.1.5 Review, remove and add Key-Holder Appointments from time to to time, subject to 5.1.4.

+### 5.2 Executive Committee Vacancies

-- 5.2 Any vacancy occuring on the Executive Committee shall be filled at the next Ordinary General Meeting falling 14 or more days after the vacancy occurs.
+Any vacancy occuring on the Executive Committee shall be filled at the next Ordinary General Meeting falling 14 or more days after the vacancy occurs.

+### 5.3 Remuneration and Benefits

-- 5.3 No renumeration or other benefit in money or money's worth shall be paid to any member of the Executive Committee except for re-payment of out-of-pocket expenses.
+No remuneration or other benefit in money or money's worth shall be paid to any member except for re-payment of out-of-pocket expenses.

 ### 5.4 Eligibility for Election.